 "LIEN WAIVER" Letter at job completion!

 Don’t be fooled, some might promise you a lien waiver letter, but you must demand that it be given to you upon completion and certainly before you make your last payment.
 Very few contractors will be able to provide this ultimate level of consumer protection for you.

-All reputable roofers carry pre-printed lists of references…. that includes customers from 1 to 5 years ago, as well as customers from the previous month.
+All reputable roofers carry pre-printed lists of references, that includes customers from 1-5 years ago, as well as customers from the previous month.
 Also, ask for suppliers, business references, etc. A roofer should be able to supply, on demand, a comprehensive list of ALL clients served for at least the last 5 years.
 A one year list of clients should contain at least 75 job references.